Below you can find comprehensive information about who can claim, the claim process, and if you choose to claim with us, our fees.

 What the recent Supreme Court ruling does mean however is that if the airline chooses to defend your case all the way to court on the grounds of a technical problem or around the limitation period, you are in a stronger position to get a favourable result with the backing of the Huzar V Jet2 and Dawson V Thomson Airways rulings.

 Our flight claim calculator cross references your flight details against our extensive database of millions of pieces of information to give you our opinion on whether you have a successful claim.
-We have a 99% success rate in winning cases that we take on – so if we think you have a valid claim, then the chances are you do!

 What we cannot prevent however is the airlines contesting claims.
 We find they will often try to argue cases in the hope that people will get disheartened, be put off and drop their claim.
 The more of a fight the airlines put up, the more chance that passengers will think “is it really worth all this hassle?”